 How Long Does it Take to Put Contacts in for the First Time?

-Putting in contacts should only take a few minutes.
-That said, it may take you a few days to get comfortable with the process.
+Putting in new contact lenses should only take a few minutes.
+However, getting comfortable with the process may take several days.
 After some time, it’ll become like second nature to you.

 How Do I Stop Blinking When I Put Contacts in?

 You may blink when you put contacts in your eye.
 This is normal.
 The key is to hold the contact on your eye for about a second.
-When you close your eye, move it around a bit so that the contact settles in place.
+When you close your eye, move it around so the contact settles in place.

-Follow this step-by-step guide to take out your contacts safely:
+Follow this step-by-step guide to safely take out your contacts:

 - Hold your eye open with one hand.
-Hold your upper eyelid open and pull your lower eyelid down again.
-This can help prevent you from blinking in the process.
+Hold your upper eyelid open and pull your lower eyelid down with your non-dominant hand.

 - Gently touch the lower edge of your contact.
-With your other hand, lightly touch the tip of your finger to the contact.
-You’ll want to touch the lower edge of the contact.
-Slide it down to the white of your eye.
+With your dominant hand, lightly touch the tip of your finger to the contact and slide the lens down to the white of your eye.

-- Pinch the contact lens.
-With your thumb and your index finger, carefully squeeze the contact lens to pull it away from your eye.
+- Gently pinch the contact lens.
+With your index finger and thumb, carefully pull the contact lens away from your eyeball.

 - Repeat for your other eye.
 Repeat steps one through four for your other eye.

-- Clean or discard your contacts.
+- Clean or discard your lenses.
 If you wear daily disposable contacts, discard them.
-If you wear bi-weekly or monthly contacts, clean them for reuse.
-Then put them safely away in a contact lens case for the next time.
+If you wear bi-weekly or monthly contacts, clean them before you store them.

-Taking out hard contacts may involve some more movement.
-Since you can’t quite pinch the contacts, you’ll have to move your head a bit back and blink hard to help pop out the contact.
+Taking out hard contacts may involve more movement.
+Because you can’t quite pinch the contacts, you’ll have to move your head back and blink hard to pop out the contact.

 How to Clean and Take Care of Contacts

-- Store your contacts in a contact case with a contact solution.
-Do not store your contacts in water.
+- Store your contacts in a clean case with contact solution.
+Don’t store them in tap water.

-- Use new contact solution each time you disinfect your contact lenses.
-You should never reuse or top off contact solution that’s been sitting out or that you’ve already used.
+- Use fresh solution each time you disinfect your contact lenses.
+Never reuse or top off contact solution that you’ve already used.

 What to Do if a Contact Lens is Uncomfortable

-If your contact lens is still giving you discomfort, it may be because it’s dirty.
+If your contact lens still feels uncomfortable, it may be dirty.
 Take it out and clean it with a cleaning solution.
 Then dry it with a lint-free towel before putting it back in your eye.

 Can You Lose a Contact Lens in the Back of Your Eye?